mffiedler/svt-case-doc/origin/README.md

 * In the above command, the actual config file is `config/golang/pyconfigStatefulSet.yaml`.
 However, no extension `.yaml` is allowed in the args of the command.
 This is actually in the [doc](https://docs.openshift.com/container-platform/3.7/scaling_performance/using_cluster_loader.html).
 I spent 3 hours figuring this out.
 Shame on myself.

-* If templates are used in the config files, we need to be sure `oc create -f <template.file>` works.
+* (Update on Feb 26 2018: This is not true any more.
+The logic of handling templates changed) If templates are used in the config files, we need to be sure `oc create -f <template.file>` works.
 The go version cluster-loader uses that command to create template and then use the template name to create items in the template.
 The python version uses `oc proess -f <template.file> > tmp.file && oc create -f tmp.file`.
 The `process` command tolerates more.
   - use `kind` instead of `Kind`: lowercase k.
   - template name: no upper case allowed.